noedgecase/FEM_todo-app/README.md

 ### What I learned

-I managed to implement fundamentals such as looping arrays, the switch statement, aswell as get a taste of adding, deleting and styling elements through js.
+I managed to implement fundamentals such as looping arrays, the switch statement, aswell as adding, deleting and styling elements through js.

 ### Continued development